Messaoud Ould Boulkheir

-Boulkheir is President of the People's Progressive Alliance, and he was the President of the National Assembly of Mauritania from April 2007 to January 2014.
+Boulkheir is President of the People's Progressive Alliance, and was the President of the National Assembly of Mauritania from April 2007 to January 2014.

 Family and childhood

 Family history

-Messaoud Ould Boulkheir was born around 1943; the date is unclear because at that time the birth registration service was unknown.
-Messaoud’s parents were slaves, but lived independently because they were not directly dependent on their masters.
+Messaoud Ould Boulkheir was born in 1943; the date is unclear because at that time the birth registration service was unknown.
 Like most Haratine at that time, his family subsisted on agriculture, including cattle farming and picking fruit, while his father also hunted.

-Messaoud's family was not as large as many other Haratine families; it was composed of his father, mother, one girl (his elder sister), and three boys, of whom Messaoud was the second.
-Messaoud also lived with his two grandmothers, one maternal uncle who was older than his mother and one paternal aunt who was younger than his father.
-The Messaoud Family lived under a black tent with some domestic animals (sheep and goats).
-The family of Messaoud ould Boulkheir could be considered rebellious, since they were not submissive as other Haratine were to their master.
-The masters of Messaoud’s family were called “Ahel Taleb Ethmane community”.

-Messaoud’s mother had taken care of the family until the older sister of her master got married by the Chief of the Ahel Taleb Community.
-Messaoud’s mother thought that the queen of the community would help her.
+Messaoud's mother had taken care of the family until the older sister of her master married the Chief of the Ahel Taleb Community.
+Messaoud's mother thought that the queen of the community would help her.
 In contrast to what she thought, the queen of the community was jealous of her and was helping her cousins who ignored her when her family was in a difficult situation.
-One night, the queen of the community sent her cousin to the Messaoud ould Boulkheir family tent to destroy it and to beat her mother.
-The queen’s cousins had burned the Messaoud ould Boulkheir tent, destroying everything, took her jewelries and beat Messaoud’s mother until thinking that she was dead.
-They left the place with a lot of blood and fire.
+One night, the queen of the community sent her cousin to the Messaoud Ould Boulkheir family tent to destroy it and to beat her mother.
+The queen's cousins had burned the Messaoud's tent, destroying everything, took her jewelries and beat Messaoud's mother and left her for dead.
+They left the place with much blood and fire.

-After surviving this event, Messaoud’s mother went directly with her dress covered with blood, to the French colonial administration in Nema to complain.
+After surviving this event, Messaoud's mother went directly with her dress covered with blood, to the French colonial administration in Nema to complain.
 Generally, the colonial administration does not take any part of the problems of the slaves with their masters.
 After the colonial administrator saw her covered with blood and harmed, they decided to help her.
-The colonial administration asked for the restitution and reimbursement of all of the things the masters had destroyed and taken and to freed Messaoud’s mother and her family.
-They suggested that Messaoud’s mother to stay in the city of Nema to avoid this kind of attack.
+The colonial administration asked for the restitution and reimbursement of all of the things the master's had destroyed and taken and to freed Messaoud's mother and her family.
+They suggested that Messaoud's mother stay in the city of Nema to avoid this kind of attack.
 But she refused because she wanted to live in her community and to be respected there.

-The Messaoud family became the first Haratine family in Mauritania to become free and to live equally in the same community as their ancient masters the Beydhan.
-Messaoud’s mother died in October 1953.
+The Messaoud family became one of the first Haratine family in Mauritania to become free and to live equally in the same community as their ancient masters the Beydhan.
+Messaoud's mother died in October 1953.